joephinecalapiz/joephinecalapiz/README.md

 - 🔭 I’m currently working on [Capstone Project](https://github.com/joephinecalapiz/cofeebeansorter_mobile)

 - 🌱 I’m currently learning **React JS, Laravel**

+- 👨‍💻 All of my projects are available at [Repositories. just click it](Repositories. just click it)

 - 📫 How to reach me **joephinecalapiz.work@gmail.com**